Analysis: Three things we learned from Washington’s victory over the USC Trojans

 Here’s three more things we learned from UW’s first Pac-12 win.

-Jimmy Lake was ready for the air raid (again)
+Jimmy Lake was ready for the Air Raid (again)

 Entering Saturday’s game, USC wide receiver Michael Pittman Jr. had piled up 31 catches, 437 receiving yards and three touchdowns.
 Redshirt junior receiver Tyler Vaughns added 27 catches for 370 yards and two more scores.
 In the previous week’s upset win over Utah, Pittman erupted for 10 catches, 232 receiving yards and a touchdown, and Vaughns notched a score of his own.